 1. Broad Prosecutorial Authority to Nolle Prosequi

-Many states’ constitution directly or indirectly grants prosecutors the discretion to nolle prosequi.
-Alaska, Florida, Rhode Island, Nebraska, and Nevada courts have all interpreted that prosecutorial discretion is not subject to judicial review because the power is constitutionally based.
+Many states’ constitutions [RB 14.1] directly or indirectly grant [BBS 5.3 – subject/verb agreement] prosecutors the discretion to nolle prosequi.
+Alaska, Florida, Rhode Island, Nebraska, and Nevada courts have all interpreted that prosecutorial discretion is not subject to judicial review because the power is constitutionally-based [BBS 2.5.1].
 In these states, the courts have no ability to decline the entry of a nolle prosequi unless the nolle prosequi impedes on the defendant’s rights or is inherently unconstitutional.

 Other jurisdictions have continued to give broad discretion to prosecutors even when their constitutions do not directly grant prosecutors total autonomy.
 DC, Delaware, Illinois, Indiana, Kansas, Louisiana, Maryland, Massachusetts, Minnesota, Montana, New Hampshire, New Mexico, North Carolina, South Carolina, and South Dakota all currently allow prosecutors to enter nolle prosequis with no, or very little judicial, oversight.
 These states vary as to whether they require a prosecutor to state their reasons on the record for the nolle prosequi.
-Even though prosecutors are given complete discretion in these states, judicial review is still allowed and expected in certain specific situations that vary in each state but often include corruption, capricious or scandalous behavior, and infringement on defendant’s rights.
+Even though prosecutors are given complete discretion in these states, judicial review is still allowed and expected in certain specific situations that vary in each state but often include corruption, capricious or scandalous behavior, and infringement on defendants’ [BBS 7.4 – plural possessive] rights.
 For example, in State v.
-Reimonenq, the court acknowledged that the prosecutor had sole discretion to make decisions regarding prosecution, but stated that the prosecutorial decision to nolle prosequi the case and refile simply to organize their case upset the balance between the prosecutor’s discretion and the accused rights to such a degree that it violated the defendant's right to due process and fundamental fairness.
+Reimonenq, a XXXX court acknowledged that the prosecutor had sole discretion to make decisions regarding prosecution, but stated that the prosecutorial decision to nolle prosequi the case and refile simply to organize their case upset the balance between the prosecutor’s discretion and the accused rights to such a degree that it violated the defendant’s right to due process and fundamental fairness.

 2. Discretion to Nolle Prosequi with Leave of Court

 Still other jurisdictions, including Alabama, Arkansas, Colorado, Georgia, Hawaii, Kentucky, Michigan, Mississippi, North Dakota, New Jersey, Ohio, Pennsylvania, Tennessee, Texas, Utah, and West Virginia require prosecutors to obtain leave of court.
-The requirement to obtain leave of court is a statutory requirement established by the legislature in a majority of these states.
-Although these states all allow courts to withhold consent, these states vary widely regarding when a court may withhold consent.
+The requirement to obtain leave of court is a statutory requirement [BBS 5.1/RB 14.3(f) – redundant] in a majority of these states.
+Although these states all allow courts to withhold consent, they [RB 14.3(f)] vary widely regarding when a court may withhold consent.
 Michigan, North Dakota, Ohio, Tennessee, and West Virginia require only that the prosecutor has sound reasons for deciding to file a nolle prosequi and for the prosecutor to state those reasons to the court.
 Other states, such as Arkansas, Georgia, Hawaii, Kentucky, New Jersey, and Pennsylvania have allowed courts to have much wider discretion to withhold consent as they see fit.
 Alabama, Colorado, Mississippi, and Texas fall between those two extremes by allowing judges to withhold consent only if they have reasonable justification.

-Some jurisdictions, including Iowa, Missouri, Virginia, Wisconsin, and Wyoming give prosecutors discretion, but only if the prosecutor has met certain threshold requirements.
+Some jurisdictions, including Iowa, Missouri, Virginia, Wisconsin, and Wyoming walk back judicial discretion [RB 14.1], but only if the prosecutor has met certain threshold requirements.
 Iowa and Missouri simply require that the prosecutor present their reasoning for entering a nolle prosequi.
 Similarly, Virginia requires that the prosecutor have good cause for exercising their discretion.
 Lastly, Wisconsin and Wyoming require the court to consider the public interest and will limit prosecutorial discretion if made in bad faith.

 3. Limited Application or Abolishment